St Michael’s & All Angels, Gittisham

 We are a small but committed family of worshippers who (normally) meet once a week to worship in our historical and beautiful building

-St Michael’s Gittisham is now OPEN for private prayer and reflection
+Also the church is OPEN for private prayer and reflection

 every Wednesday from 3-7pm.

 Normally the church is open every day from 9- 6pm in summer and 10-4pm in winter.
 With all churches closed the Honiton Team have introduced Zoom and telephone services and it now welcomes over 30 participants to the Sunday virtual services.
 Using Zoom everyone at home can see each other and share in the service.
 If anyone would like to join either by Zoom or telephone or see more about Worship Resources please see the HMC main page OR email our Lay Minister, Julia Barrett.